rupaai/interview-preparation-faang/README.md

 I used to start with a topic and solve problems.
 For easier topics, I took 2-3days.
 For the difficult ones(dynamic programming), I took more than 2 weeks.
 After a week or two, I used to come back to the previous topics and re-solve them.

 To learn the data structures and, to be proficient enough to solve most medium problems within 20-25 minutes, took me around 1 and a half month.
+I started with the easy ones for each topic.
+Once I got comfortable with them, I moved on to the next level.
+My approach to solving a problem was- taking 20 minutes to think about a problem.
+If I couldn't come up with anything, I would take a look into the solution and learn.
+After a day or two, I would come back to the problems that I needed help with and would try to implement them on my own.
+Slowly, I adapted the approaches and didn't have to look at them anymore as frequently as I used to.

-Within this time(end of february), I solved all the blind75 problems 2 times.
+Within end of February, I solved all the blind75 problems 2 times.
 And 2 more times later on.
 I could solve them pretty fast by the end.
 In terms of unseen hard problems, sometimes, I could solve them within 30-50 minutes, sometimes I couldn't.
 So, I can't really give a proper estimation for this.

 The few other things that I made sure to practice were:
 - always speaking out loud no matter what problem I solved.
 These days, it kinda became a habit.
-- Always made sure to write space and time complexity
+- Always made sure to write space and time complexity in the comments.
 - Once I was confident about problem solving, I put a lot of time on code readability and python-specific features which I will discuss in the later part.

 #### Data Structures & Algorithms